EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 4. The Publisher and the Subscriber securely post to and get publications from the Broker.

 This exchange aims at setting up 2 different security associations: on the one hand, the Publisher has a security association with the Broker, to protect the communication and securely authorize the Publisher to publish on a topic (Security Association 1).
 On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content itself (Security Association 2).
-The Security Association 1 is set up using AS1 and a profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS2 and {{I-D.ietf-ace-key-groupcomm}}.
+The Security Association 1 is set up using AS1 and a transport profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS2 and {{I-D.ietf-ace-key-groupcomm}}.

 Note that, analogously to the Publisher, the Subscriber can also set up an additional security association with the Broker, using an AS, in the same way the Publisher does with AS1.
 In this case, only authorized Subscribers would be able to get notifications from the Broker.
 The overhead would be that each Subscriber should access the AS and get all the information to start a secure exchange with the Broker.